spiffyvmlab/ssm_connect/README.md

 This script simplifies managing AWS EC2 instances through AWS Systems Manager (SSM), allowing for easy connection, port forwarding, and SSH key management.

+I started this as a practical way for me to explore the Charmbracelet suite of tools, and to make my life easier when working with AWS.
+It's a work in progress, and I'm always looking for ways to improve it.

 ## Features

 - Connect to EC2 instances using SSM.